Biden backs women's soccer team after lawsuit setback

 “Don’t give up this fight.
 This is not over yet,” Biden wrote in a tweet to the team.

 “Equal pay, now.
-Or else when I’m president, you can go elsewhere for World Cup funding,” Biden said to the federation.
+Or else when I’m president, you can go elsewhere for World Cup funding,” Biden added to the federation.

 The former vice president is looking to unseat incumbent Republican Donald Trump in November’s U.S. presidential election.